myprojectschm0x/project01/README.md

 1. PHP
 2. HTML
 3. CSS
 4. MySQL
 5. Git

 ## Setup

+Execute the sql sentence on `database.sql`.

-Set the database's credentials on `includes/connection.php`.
+Then et the database's credentials on `includes/connection.php`.

 ```
 $host = '';